-This paper explored the impact that pessimistic views of existential risk have on the value of existential risk mitigation.
+This paper explored the relationship between existential risk pessimism and the astronomical value thesis.
 Section 2 explored a Simple Model of existential risk on which the value of existential risk mitigation may be relatively modest, and is unaffected by existential risk pessimism.
 Section 3 considered four extensions of the Simple Model.
 These models suggested that existential risk pessimism may lower rather than raise the value of existential risk mitigation.
-The first three models also suggested that the value of existential risk mitigation may be more modest than otherwise supposed.
+The first three models also failed to support the astronomical value thesis.

 The best way out for the pessimist, I suggested, is to invoke the time of perils hypothesis on which existential risk is high now, but will shortly fall to a low level.
-I argued that the time of perils hypothesis could well ground an astronomical value of existential risk mitigation, so long as the perilous period is short and the post-peril risk is low.
+I argued that the time of perils hypothesis could well ground the astronomical value thesis, so long as the perilous period is short and the post-peril risk is low.
 However, Sections 4-6 considered three arguments for the time of perils hypothesis and found these arguments to be inconclusive.
+This discussion has at least four important philosophical implications which are worth exploring.